Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/assets/Sprint Document 2.md

 I have not yet achieved an MVP as I still need to fix some errors however I have started implementing the winning functions and views.

 ## **Major Changes and Achievements Described**
--Map development
+- Map development
--Windows/views
+- Windows/views
--Enemies from different directions added
+- Enemies from different directions added

 ## **Brief Description of your testing**
 [[Testing]]